IERoboticsAILab/gif_automation/README.md

 2. Open your web browser to the URL shown in the terminal (typically http://localhost:8501)

-3. Upload a GIF, adjust compression settings in the sidebar if needed, and click "Compress GIF"
+3. Upload a GIF or MP4, adjust settings in the sidebar if needed, and click "Compress GIF" or "Convert to GIF & Compress"

-4. Download the compressed GIF using the download button
+4. Download the processed GIF using the download button

 ### Command Line Interface